hiltmon/hiltmon.github.io/content/blog/hiltmonism-fix-instead-of-blame/index.md

 ---
+layout: hiltmonism
-title: "Hiltmonism - Fix instead of Blame"
+title: "Fix instead of Blame"
 date: 2012-02-11 09:49:00-0400
 tags: [ Hiltmonism ]
 ---

 *I was saving this one up for later, but events of this week prompted me to write it now.*

 Whenever something goes wrong, the first reaction of many people is to find someone else to blame.
 Arguments and vitriol erupt, things are said or smashed, as each team member tries to protect themselves from being blamed.

 I, for one, do not ever again want to be on a team that does this.
 Nor should you.